 As previously described, the estimation of the value of our recoveries on credit and political risk business requires significant management judgment.
-At December 31, 2012, our total estimated recoveries on credit insurance business were \$106 million, of which \$82 million related to contracts where we had already paid losses and \$24 million related to contracts where case reserves were recognized.
-Comparatively, at December 31, 2011, our estimated recoveries were \$158 million, with \$109 million and \$49 million, respectively, relating to paid losses and case reserves.
-The reduction in 2012 largely reflected the reduction in recovery estimates for two claims based on updated information and the settlement of one claim.
+At December 31, 2013, our total estimated recoveries on credit insurance business were \$84 million, while comparatively, at December 31, 2012, our estimated recoveries were \$106 million.
+The reduction in 2013 largely reflected the reduction in recovery estimates for three claims based on updated information.